 For decades, many of you American Express card members have been denied the ability to use your Amex card in certain stores.
 How annoying!
 Why can’t every store accept American Express cards?

-The answer is simple: stores want more money in its pockets.
+The answer is simple: stores want more money in their pockets.

 American Express charges stores, or merchants, higher fees than other credit card networks like Visa, Mastercard, and Discover.

-According to Nerdwallet, American Express charges merchants almost twice the amount in swipe fees than Visa, Mastercard, and Discover.
+According to Nerdwallet, in 2017 American Express charged merchants almost twice the amount in swipe fees than Visa, Mastercard, and Discover.
 Amex charges between 2.5 and 3.5 percent, while its competitors charge anywhere between 1.5 and 2.5 percent.
+However, that’s soon changing.
+According to the Financial Times, American Express said in an investor presentation that they’re “planning to cut its merchant fees by about 2.37 percent globally,” the lowest its been in two decades.

-But American Express said in its 2018 Investor Day presentation that over 1.5 million more places in the United States began accepting Amex Cards in 2017.
+Melanie Backs, vice president of public affairs at American Express, told U.S. News that in 2017 and 2018, more than 3 million locations have begun to accept American Express cards.
 And the company plans to have even more stores accept American Express cards, through “merchant friendly policy changes,” so customers like you can continue making purchases with your Amex cards, especially in areas outside of the United States.

 Essentially, it costs stores some of its profit every time you swipe your credit card.
-So use cash instead and check out the 10 times you should never even use your credit card.
+So use cash instead when you can and check out the 10 times you should never even use your credit card.